Jan Nisar Akhtar: Family

 In 1943, he married Safia, sister of the poet Majaz.
 Safia worked as a school teacher at an Urdu-medium madarsa (Muslim school).
 She was meeting a practical necessity, to work outside her home, because Jan Nisar's income was at best sporadic, and it was necessary for her to work to support her children.
 Thus, when Jan Nisar moved to Mumbai to try his luck at earning a living as a film lyricist, Safia stayed back in Gwalior with their children, and wrote her absent husband a series of letters in Urdu.
 A collection of these letters, written between 1 October 1943 to 29 December 1953 penned, were first published in 1955 in two volumes under the title, "Harf-e-Aashna" and "Zer-e-Lab."
 Professor Asghar Wajahat, former Head of the Hindi Department, Jamia Millia Islamia, translated these letters into Hindi and this was published under the title "Tumhare Naam" in 2004.

-Safia Akhtar died of cancer on 17 January 1953, less than ten years after her wedding, and left behind two very small sons.
+Safia Akhtar died of cancer on 17 January 1953, less than ten years after her wedding, and left behind two sons.
 Jan Nisar left the children in the care of relatives while he pursued his hobbies of writing poetry and hobnobbing with various luminaries and socialites in Mumbai.
 Three years after Safia's death, Jan Nisar got married again on 17 September 1956, to Khadija Talat.
-His children by Safia did not have a good relationship with their step-mother, and his relations with them was likewise dysfunctional.